WordPress/Advanced-administration-handbook/wordpress/edit-files.md

 By default, any user that logs in with administrative permissions can access the WordPress plugin and theme editors, and change any theme or plugin file on your site in real-time.

-To combat accidents, errors, or even hacking, you may wish to disable the ability to edit files within the WordPress theme by adding the [DISALLOW_FILE_EDIT](/support/article/editing-wp-config-php/#disable-the-plugin-and-theme-editor) function to your `wp-config.php` file.
+To combat accidents, errors, or even hacking, you may wish to disable the ability to edit files within the WordPress theme by adding the [DISALLOW_FILE_EDIT](https://wordpress.org/documentation/article/editing-wp-config-php/#disable-the-plugin-and-theme-editor) function to your 'wp-config.php' file.

 ## Editing Files Offline

-To edit files offline, you can use any of the [recommended text editors](#text-editors) to create and edit files, and an [FTP client](/support/article/ftp-clients/) to upload them.
+To edit files offline, you can use any of the [recommended text editors](https://wordpress.org/documentation/article/editing-files/#text-editors) to create and edit files, and an [FTP client](https://wordpress.org/documentation/article/ftp-clients/) to upload them.
 Make sure to view the results in your browser, to see if the desired changes have taken effect.

-**Note:** It is not recommended to change WordPress core files other than [wp-config.php](https://developer.wordpress.org/advanced-administration/wordpress/wp-config/).
+**Note:** It is not recommended to change WordPress core files other than [wp-config.php](https://wordpress.org/documentation/article/editing-wp-config-php/).
 If you must change anything else, take notes about your changes, and store a copy of these notes in a text file in your WordPress root directory.
 You should also make a backup copy of your WordPress core files, for future reference and upgrades.

 ## Using Text Editors

 ### Editors to Avoid

 **Note:** If you use an external editor such as a word-processor to create and edit files, this can corrupt the file you are editing.
-See [text editor](/support/article/glossary#text-editor) in the glossary for a short explanation as to why you should avoid these editors.
+See [text editor](https://wordpress.org/documentation/article/wordpress-glossary/#text-editor) in the glossary for a short explanation as to why you should avoid these editors.

 Editors to avoid include: